 Limited Exceptions to Late Filing of Creditor Claims

-Florida recognizes very few circumstances where late claims might succeed beyond the initial three-month period.
+Florida recognizes very few circumstances in which late claims can succeed beyond the initial three-month period.

 Federal Tax Claims

 The most common exception involves federal tax debts.
 The IRS operates under federal law, not state probate statutes.
-Federal tax claims may remain valid if filed within IRS deadlines, even after Florida's deadlines expire.
+Federal tax claims may remain valid if filed by the IRS deadlines, even after Florida's deadlines have expired.

-Most state agencies are subject to Florida's same deadlines, though some programs like Medicaid recovery may have extended rights under specific statutes.
+Most state agencies are subject to the same deadlines as Florida, though some programs, such as Medicaid recovery, may have extended rights under specific statutes.

 Reasonably Ascertainable Creditors